-- Net tuition and fees decreased 7.27% in fiscal year 2019-20 due to an overall increase in FTES in 2019-20.
-Federal grants awarded to the District increased by 34.77%.
-The increase is due primarily to increased on Federal revenues related to the CARES Act. - Total operating expenses increased approximately 4.2% from the previous fiscal year with the largest increases occurring in salaries and benefits primarily due to OPEB reporting and in STRS and PERS liabilities associated with pension plans.
+- Net tuition and fees increased 6.39% in fiscal year 2020-21 due to a combination of factors.
+The District restored 3.8% of our FTES (an increase from 1751 to 1818).
+Additionally, there was an increase in both the out of state tuition and materials fees for a new popular course offering. - Total operating expenses increased approximately 0.66% from the previous fiscal year with the largest increases occurring in salaries and benefits primarily due to OPEB reporting and in STRS and PERS liabilities associated with pension plans.
 The non-operating interest expense reflects the interest cost of the general obligation bonds.